ileathan/leat-poker/README.md

 # leat-poker

-My goals and objevtives are purely altruistic, as you can see from the code all monetization is shared as if I were an end user.
+My goals are purely altruistic, as you can see from the code all monetization is shared as if I were an end user.

 # Provably fair poker.